aydanjiwani/QCPresentation/README.md

 # QCPresentation
-Poster made in LaTeX on quantum computing for the Perimeter Institute ISSYP (International Summer School For Young Physicists)
+Poster made in LaTeX on quantum computing for the Perimeter Institute ISSYP (International Summer School For Young Physicists).
 Made in collaboration with Kaya Ito Alpturer, Lukas Kobler, Serdar Celikus, and Andrew Zhang